 This course introduces students to manufacturing materials, materials testing, and material science.
 Additionally, this course will introduce students to primary and secondary processing in manufacturing and allow the student to construct and conduct experiments with various manufacturing materials.
-Prerequisite: MFG 1033, Lab Fee: \$15
+Prerequisite: MFG 1033 (Grade > C), Lab Fee: \$15

-MFG 2023 The Manufacturing Enterprise (3-1-3) This course is designed to expand upon concepts learned in introductory courses while allowing students to further explore how manufacturing enterprises are established, how they maintain control, how they plan, how they produce, package, distribute, and market products.
+MFG 2023 The Manufacturing Enterprise (3-1-3)

+This course is designed to expand upon concepts learned in introductory courses while allowing students to further explore how manufacturing enterprises are established, how they maintain control, how they plan, how they produce, package, distribute, and market products.
 As a part of a product development team, students analyze customer needs and market requirements, conceptualize a design, develop a prototype, production tooling, quality control mechanisms, process control mechanisms, and other procedures necessary to complete a basic production run and distribute a final product.
-Prerequisite: MFG 1033, Lab Fee: \$15
+Prerequisite: MFG 1033 (Grade > C), Lab Fee: \$15 safety, maintenance, operation procedures, and control systems as well as leadership abilities in the field.
+Prerequisite: MFG 1043 (Grade > C), Lab Fee: \$15

-MFG 2033 Manufacturing Equipment (2-2-3) Maintenance & Operation
+MFG 2033 Manufacturing Equipment Maintenance & Operation (2-2-3)

-This course is designed to provide the student with a comprehensive knowledge of manufacturing equipment, safety, maintenance, operation procedures, and control systems as well as leadership abilities in the field.
-Prerequisite: MFG 1043, Lab Fee: \$15
+This course is designed to provide the student with a comprehensive knowledge of manufacturing equipment,